OpenShot/openshot-qt/doc/quick_tutorial.rst

 Step 2 – Add Photos to Timeline
 --------------------------------
-Next, drag each photo to the timeline (as seen in the illustration).
+Next, drag each photo to the Timeline (as seen in the illustration).
 The Timeline represents your final video, so arrange your photos as you want them to appear in your video.
 If you overlap two images, OpenShot smoothly fades between them.
 The overlap is called a transition, which is displayed by